NyanSatan/S5Late-8723/README.md

 * @__gsch - for the original bug & exploit
 * q3k - for sharing a lot of research on iPod bootroms and helping me
+* CUB3D - for `ipod_sun` exploit chain which was used to make SRAM dump